CZ-NIC/fred-docs/EPPReference/ManagedObjects/Common.rst

    Authorization information (transfer password) as :term:`fredcom:authInfoType`.

 ``status``
-   Current object status (possible values are object-specific).
+   Current object status(es) (possible values are object-specific).

-   Statuses are set by the server and cannot be altered by a client.
+   Statuses are set by the server and cannot be directly altered by a client.

+   An object can have one or more statuses but they can appear only in certain combinations which are not contradictory.

 .. _mngobj-domain-syntax: